medined/perl-5-by-example/perl_5_by_example/functions.md

 <TT>$height</TT> and the second element is assigned to <TT>$width</TT>.
 After
 the assignment is made you can use the scalar variables to represent the parameters.

-<H2><A name="Example: Passing Parameters by Reference">Example: Passing
+## Example: Passing Parameters by Reference

-Parameters by Reference</A></H2>Using scalar variables inside your functions is a good idea for another reason - besides simple readability concerns.
+Using scalar variables inside your functions is a good idea for another reason - besides simple readability concerns.
 When you change the value of the elements of the <TT>@_</TT> array, you also change the value of the parameters in the rest of the program.
 This is because Perl